PaimaStudios/paima-engine-docs/docs/home/3 - Reacting to Events/2 - Chain Data Extensions/1 - introduction.md

 Each extension may provide data to your game in one (or both) of the two ways below:

-1. By collecting the data and saving it into your game database directly, which you can access using Paima SDK functions described below;
+1. By collecting the data and saving it into your game database directly, which you can access using Paima SDK functions described in the corresponding sections;
 2. By [scheduling inputs](../1%20-%20scheduled-events.md) when certain events happen, which you can then react to in your state transition function.

 The data collected and functions used to access it are specific to each type of extension and you can find more information about that in their respective sections.
 In general, be aware that these functions will read directly from the game state database (which is what the `readonlyDBConn` parameter is for), and you will need to specify the extension name (which is what the `cdeName` parameter in each function is for) which needs to correspond to the name you specified in the configuration file.